TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 - [Go playground test example](https://go.dev/play/p/nlLUQmVxKsp)
 - Using `(?i)` makes the particular matching case-insensitive

-The explicit behaviour of the pattern match is to match the pattern by prefix all the way to the end of the defined pattern.
+The explicit behavior of the pattern match is to match the pattern by prefix all the way to the end of the defined pattern.

 The input has full go regex (RE2) support.
 See